hansvanoverbeek/photoblog/_posts/2016-07-29-reflection.md

 <br><br>
 Panasonic DMC-TZ60.
 1/60 s. f6.4.
 ISO 400.
 780 mm.
 Post processing in Lightroom en Photoshop CC.
 <br><br>
-With a group of photographers we had agreed to give attention to reflections in a particular weeek.
+With a group of photographers we had agreed to give attention to reflections in a particular week.
 This is a bouquet reflected in milk glass.
 In fact, this is the adjustment of the original, which I found a bit too cold.
 In this version I strengthened the light source and added some color and texture.
 I thought it was a good example of inspiration, combined with the right time, in the immediate vicinity.

 {% include share-page.html %}